Cook4986/Longhand/README.md

 * Represents tokens as 3D objects, which are recognizable in a cluttered scene and from novel perspectives.
 * Leverages existing asset collection (Sketchfab) as object dictionary
 * Exposes text-centric fields to the benefits of XR, like:
-  * 3D virtual environments are high-volume representation space, with depth cues
+  * Volumetric (i.e. 3D) representation space, with depth cues
   * Tracked HMDs allow for highly intutive, embodied interfacing
 ### Limitations
 * Best for nouns (i.e. things) in the corpus